kilpkonn/msc-thesis/main.typ

 From the types of values in scope and constructors of ```rust Option```, we can produce the expected result for ```rust todo!()``` by applying the constructor ```rust Some``` to ```rust arg``` and returning it.
-By combining multiple type constructors as well as functions in scope or methods on types, it is possible to produce more complex valid programs.
+By combining multiple constructors for types as well as functions in scope or methods on types, it is possible to produce more complex, valid programs.

 == Motivation
-Due to Rust's expressive type system, programmers might find themselves quite often wrapping the result of some function behind multiple layers of type constructors.
+Due to Rust's expressive type system, programmers might find themselves quite often wrapping the result of some function behind multiple layers of constructors.
 For example, in the web backend framework `actix-web`#cite-footnote("Actix", "2024-04-06", "https://actix.rs/", "https://web.archive.org/web/20240329223953/https://actix.rs/"), a typical JSON endpoint function might look something like shown in @motivation-example-1.
 #figure(
 sourcecode()[
 ```rs